-- Seems to have creeped up on The DCU with the New 52.
-Barry Allen is no longer in any kind of relationship with Iris West (effectively wiping out Wally West in the process), Superman is no longer married to or interested in Lois Lane.
+- Seemed to have creeped up on The DCU with the New 52.
+Barry Allen was no longer in any kind of relationship with Iris West (effectively wiping out Wally West in the process), and Superman was no longer married to or interested in Lois Lane.
 Eventually, these relationships were restored, though.

 - Bait and Switch uses this for the characters whose marital status we know, although in the case of security officer Dul'krah, Clan Korekh it's because his species doesn't actually practice marriage.
 According to his bio on the Memory Gamma fanon wiki, Dul'krah has a son and daughter by two different women.
 Also, in Reality Is Fluid Eleya and Gaarra become a couple, although they're still unmarried.

 - Though this happens in a lot of sports movies, it's extra-noticeable in The Game Plan starring Dwayne Johnson.
 Not only is almost the entire team of professional sports stars unmarried and single, all but one (besides Johnson's character) aren't parents either, and are merciless with their teasing about his new status.
 In real life, of course, a lot of professional sports stars are married and/or parents.

 - Averted explicitly in at least one instance in the baseball film Bull Durham.
 When Millie, the younger baseball groupie (and protege to Annie Savoy (Susan Sarandon)) is working her way down the bench introducing herself to various Durham Bulls players, she flirts with one:

 - Possibly averted again, when Millie marries Jimmy, another player on the team, in an on-field ceremony towards the end of the season.